ZEISS Microscopy Knowledge Base

 Note: The dataset is visualized according to the current rendering setting parameters.
 Refer to the arivis Pro Help for more details.

-App window showing a 3D grid with three green volumes bearing red clusters, left control panels and a right color bar
+Software window showing 3D grid with three green volumes with red and blue spots and a left-side control panel

 The dataset is a multi dimensional, discrete, representation of your real sample volume.
 It can be structured as a Z series of planes (Optical sectioning) of multiple channels (dyes) in a temporal sequence of time points (located in several spatial positions).